georgeflanagin/arachnophile/README.md

 ### Hardware attachment

 - Use the tiny monitor.
-The VGA plug is on the backplane, near the center.
+The VGA plug is on the backplane of the CPU nodes and front panel of the GPU nodes, near the center.
 There is only one video connection.
 - Use the black keyboard and mouse that share a dongle.
 The mouse is not strictly necessary.
 The USB plugs are on the backplane near the VGA plug.

 ### Before the install.